op-en/app-server/README.md

-# Open Energy App Server
+# Open Energy App Server/proxy

 This is part of the [Open Energy Project](http://op-en.se/), a research project aiming to make it easier and faster to prototype smart energy services.